 Mortgage interest refund.
-If you received a refund or credit in 2005 of mortgage interest paid in an earlier year, the amount should be shown in box 3 of your Form 1098, Mortgage Interest Statement.
-Do not subtract the refund amount from the interest you paid in 2005.
+If you received a refund or credit in 2009 of mortgage interest paid in an earlier year, the amount should be shown in box 3 of your Form 1098, Mortgage Interest Statement.
+Do not subtract the refund amount from the interest you paid in 2009.
 You may have to include it in your income under the rules explained in the following discussions.

 Interest on recovery.
 Interest on any of the amounts you recover must be reported as interest income in the year received.
-For example, report any interest you received on state or local income tax refunds on Form 1040, line 8a.
+For example, report any interest you received on state or local income tax refunds on Form 1040, line 8a or Form 1040NR, line 9a.